 For the detailed explanation of this syntax check out the SAP Security Note 614971 .

 For the correct secinfo.dat configuration refer to SAP Security Notes 1408081, 1525125, 1425765.

 The number of various security settings to be fine-tuned is enormous, and there are specific ones to each particular SAP solution or module.
 As the starting point, you can refer to the document called SAP NetWeaver Security Guide.
 There you can find the User Authentication section.
-Afterwards, you better switch to a more detailed description of the papers where each module and service security configuration is described.
+Afterwards, it is better to switch to a more detailed description of the papers where each module and service security configuration is described.

 In conclusion we’d like to remind you that our core purpose is to make security checks process clear for you.
 Next time we will come back with a new critical issue, and the related steps to be taken.
 If you liked our article, you should definitely check out our new product (demo)